 Workplace Injury Attorneys

-- Read more about the Perez case, featured in local news.
+Read more about the Perez case, featured in local news.
 Mr. Perez was working in treacherous conditions for a subcontractor, when he fell off of a cliff.
-SKWC attorneys fought hard to obtain the right result for him and his family.
+SKW attorneys fought hard to obtain the right result for him and his family.

 Workplace Injury Facts